 On the other hand, a service offering is intangible.
 A service can be:

 - An intangible act, such as legal services, financial services, education, medical care, or consulting, just to name a few.
-Although a car repair, for instance, results in a tangible object, the car, having been fixed, the repair process itself is intangible.
+Although car repair, for instance, results in a tangible object, the car, getting fixed, the process of repairing the car is intangible.